 In days gone by, creating a successful social media marketing campaign was the product of the alchemic relationship between creativity and determination – but algorithms are changing.
 Nowadays, it’s hard to achieve sufficient reach without a dispersal of some cold, hard cash.

 Despite concerns over data privacy and protection, the number of users of social media is only increasing in this pay-to-play world.
 Marketers must adapt to this new social media climate in order to succeed.
-A social media strategy that combines paid and organic elements will put you in the strongest position to build and audience and grow your business.
+A social media strategy that combines paid and organic elements using free social media tools will put you in the strongest position to build and audience and grow your business.

 Paid reach draws attention to your brand; organic reach creates trust in it.